PlengNakdee/bert_thai_sentiment/README.md

 Tensorflow version = 1.15.2

 ## Datasets
-The datasets are from Wisesight Sentiment Corpus https://github.com/PyThaiNLP/wisesight-sentiment
+The dataset is from Wisesight Sentiment Corpus https://github.com/PyThaiNLP/wisesight-sentiment

+The dataset was splited into 70% training set, 20% testingset, and 10% evaluation set.

 ## Labels
 0 = Message with positive sentiment (~4,700)